 It just seems so formal to me.
 Formal and forced.
 Like I’m going to receive a confirmation call the day before the event.
-Like I need to show up early in order to fill out paperwork citing playdate references and parental testimonials.
 Like the kids should be wearing little tuxedos, or at least one of those little t-shirts with the pre-printed tuxedos on them.

 Of course, I know the actual playdate isn’t formal.
 It’s just the term that breathes formality to me.
 We didn’t have a term for playtime when I was a kid.
 We had this:

 Kid: Mom, I’m going across the street to play with Caren and then we‘re going to meet up with everyone else and play baseball, and then some kid is going to try and make-out with me and I‘m going to let him, and then we’re all going to ride bikes to the corner drug store so we can steal some candy.
 I‘ll be home later, before it gets dark.
 OK?
 Bye!

 Mom: Bye!
 Try not to get hit by a car!